Policy last updated

 Schools that participated in the Mental Health in Primary Schools Pilot

 The MHiPS Pilot has now concluded.
-Former government pilot schools will transition from their pilot funding allocation to the MHiPS statewide expansion funding model, in line with other schools participating in the program.
+Former government pilot schools will transition from their pilot funding allocation to the MHiPS statewide expansion funding model, in line with other schools participating in the initiative.

 For more information on the funding allocation model see the MHiPS SRP guide.